 With respect to the deposits and other receivables, the Group has assessed the impairment provision as per IFRS 9 expected credit loss model and based on the assessment performed, the provision for impairment in this regard was insignificant.
-However, as at year end, one of the other receivable balance has been identified as having a significantly elevated credit risk and a one off specific provision of AED 14,693,285 has been recorded in this regard and disclosed as 'extra ordinary expense' on the face of consolidated statement of comprehensive income.
+However, one of the other receivable balance was previously identified as having a significantly elevated credit risk and a one-off specific provision of AED 14,693,285 had been recorded in this regard and disclosed as 'extra ordinary expense' on the face of consolidated statement of comprehensive income on 31 March 2021.
+During the year ended 31 March 2022, the Group has received AED 3,874,496 against the above mentioned specific provision of AED 14,693,285.
+Accordingly, it has been disclosed as 'exceptional income' on the consolidated statement of comprehensive income for the year ended 31 March 2022.